docsobral/MailGuardian/README.md

 ### import \[-m] \<name\>

-Downloads the projects files from the supabase bucket.
+Downloads the template's files from the supabase bucket.

 -m will download the Marketo compatible HTML.